 You might think of this macro icon as an ON/OFF switch.
 One nice touch is that Excel changes the icon face and hover message to let you know you’re in Record mode.
-In the picture above, you can see the macro is not recording because I haven’t clicked the icon.
+You can see the macro is not recording in the picture because I haven’t clicked the icon.

-Once you click the macro recorder, a dialog box appears like the one below with four fields.
+Once you click the macro recorder, a dialog box with four fields appears like the one below.

 The Shortcut key field is optional and allows you to assign a keyboard combination that triggers the macro.
-I tend to add in the Shift key so I don’t conflict with some other shortcut.
+I tend to add in the Shift key so I don’t conflict with other shortcuts.

 The Store Macro in field is required.
 There are various places you can assign macros based on their intent.
-For example, the macro I’ve created here will be used for new files I receive so I want to have the macro in my Personal Macro Workbook.
-However, if I were creating a macro that would always be used in the same workbook, I would attach it to that workbook.
+For example, the macro I’ve created here will be used for new files I receive, so I want to have the macro in my Personal Macro Workbook.
+However, if I were creating a macro that I would always use in the same workbook, I would attach it to that workbook.

 - Scroll down the Status bar and click the Macro Recorder icon.